 From ground up grain to finished liquor, moonshining is a simple and easy to learn hobby with its roots deep in American history.
 Don’t let complicated terms like pH or sparging scare you off; moonshining is straightforward.
 As you can see from the above description, the methods are clear and accessible.
 While you learn, practice, and make moonshine, you can experiment with different types of grain, fruit, or even yeast.
+Check out homedistiller.org for more great tips on moonshining.
 Once you get started, you’ll realize drinking it is only half the fun!
 No matter what your skill level, from beginner all the way up to expert artisan, moonshining will quench your thirst for creation and craftsmanship.
-All of our moonshine stills come with a detailed, step-by-step guide to making moonshine.
-Also be sure and check out homedistiller.org, they're the single best resource there is for home distilling!